OGStudio/debug-broker/README.md

 }
 ```

-Here's how Debug UI alteration JSON looks like:
+Here's how debug UI alteration JSON looks like:

 ```
 {